rich-java-dev/cs6381-assignment3/README.md

 - Look-up is now handled via Zookeeper, instead of a lame-broker of scanning the entire network.
 - Look-up is done via a root znode "/topic", which contains children registered by the Publisher
 - The value stored at the given topic is the IP of the publisher which pushes data
-- eg: /topic/12345 -> 10.0.0.2
+- eg: /topic/12345 -> {id: 1, ip:10.0.0.2, strength:10, history: 10}
 - ie: topic '12345' is being published via host at IP 10.0.0.2

 ## Centralized
+- Replicas play 2 roles: Load Balancing, and Coordination
+- 'Workers' play the role of Broker for the given topics they are prescribed.
+- 'Load' plays the role of coordinator to parse out the load across the workers.
+- There is no limit to the number of 'Workers' that can be deployed, but generally there will be 1 active 'Loader' (Multiples can be set up for redundancy/election if it fails)
+- When a Publisher registers itself in ZK, the Loader assigns it to a 'Worker' or active Broker.
+- The Loader uses thresholds, by topic count, to determine where to assign the Pubs.
-- Publisher’s middleware sends information to the broker, which then sends on to the subscribers for this topic.
+- Subscribers are able to look-up their topic, and recieve a list of publishers which are active on the given topic.
-- Look-up of the broker is now handled via Zookeeper, instead of being required as an argument passed to the Pub/Subs
-- This now means that pubs and subs alike must know the server/host running Zookeeper
-- Look-up is done via a znode "/proxy", which stores the IP of the zookeeper server's host
+- Subscribers then filter down for their criteria (eg: Greatest Strength pub on a given topic that meets the required 'history' criteria)

-Subscribers generate their own plots/graphs of the delta times between the publisher pushing the data, and the subscriber receipting the data.
+>Subscribers generate their own plots/graphs of the delta times between the publisher pushing the data, and the subscriber receipting the data.
 The latency is calculated in two ways - First with wireshark sniffing and a second way by utilizing timestamps for the publishers sent time and the subscriber's received time.
 The plots of latency are generated with Matplotlib.

 The main.py method can take an arugment of the number of pub/subs and whether to utilize the centralized or simulated flooding method.